danja/dog/docs/manual.md

 #### Programming from PC

-There are some utilities in the python directory.
+There are some utilities in the python directory. [pyserial](https://github.com/pyserial/pyserial) is required:

+<pre>pip install pyserial</pre>

 * **ass.py** : minimal assembler